NABERS Ratings for Buildings

 - NABERS provides a rating of the things that a building owner/operator can reasonably assume responsibility for, rather than items that were decided possibly by another party many years ago and cannot be easily changed.

-- As NABERS is based on actual measured performance rather than on prescriptive design parameters, it is complementary to expert design tools and design-based ratings systems.
+- As NABERS is based on actual measured performance rather than on prescriptive design parameters, it is complementary to expert design tools and design-based rating systems.

 What does NABERS measure?